Audiosutras/documentation/docs/pihole.md

         # make sure to write down the first entry in this list
     -> hostname -I
     ```

+    **Note**: The machine you placed pihole on would benefit from having a [static IP address](https://www.tomshardware.com/how-to/static-ip-raspberry-pi)

 4. Confirm PiHole is the selected upstream DNS servers selected in Step 1